viamrobotics/docs/docs/components/movement-sensor/gps/rtk-station.md

 {{% /tab %}}
 {{< /tabs >}}

-Find NTRIP attribute information in the [GPS-RTK documentation](../gps-rtk/#attributes).
+Find NTRIP and configuration attribute information in the [GPS-RTK documentation](../gps-rtk/#attributes).
-See [the connection configuration page](../connection/) for serial connection attributes or I<sup>2</sup>C connection attributes.